Start for free

 A screenshot of the Cloudpepper official website homepage

-Using managed hosting through a provider like Cloudpepper puts you in a sweet spot, where you enjoy the control of an on-premises deployment with the ease of a cloud hosting option.
+Using managed hosting through a provider like Cloudpepper gives you the control of a self-hosted deployment with less day-to-day server work.

-In this model, Cloudpepper hosts Odoo on your behalf and provides a dedicated environment tailored to your needs.
-Thus, you enjoy a fully managed service while retaining full ownership and control of your data and modules.
+In this model, Cloudpepper hosts Odoo on your behalf and provides a dedicated environment for your instance.
+You get managed operations while retaining ownership and control of your data and modules.

-Cloudpepper eliminates the technical friction of a standard self-hosted setup while offering fast, reliable, and professional-grade support.
-It is best for a growing business that needs the power of a customized Odoo instance, but not the headache of managing servers.
+Cloudpepper reduces the technical friction of a standard self-hosted setup.
+It is best for a growing business that needs a customized Odoo instance without managing servers directly.

 2. Odoo Online